 |Damage||Diminished computer performance, decreased Internet speed, potential installation of additional malware.|

-This is not the only case where Trojan.Clicker is disguised as some other (optimization) program.
-Here are some examples of other programs that are operate not as they supposed to: Registry Mechanic, Microsoft Cleaner and Registry Doctor.
-Besides, there is a high possibility that none of these "optimizers" fix any problems or even detect existent problems.
-Another problem is that some Trojan.Clickers might be designed to spread computer infections, so if there is one of these programs installed on a computer, it should be eliminated immediately.
+This is not the only case whereby Trojan.Clicker is disguised as another optimization program.
+Some examples of other programs that operate in this way are Registry Mechanic, Microsoft Cleaner, and Registry Doctor.
+There is a high probability that none of these "optimizers" will fix any problems or even detect existing problems.
+Furthermore, some Trojan.Clickers might be designed to proliferate computer infections.
+Therefore, if one of these programs is installed on your computer, remove it immediately.

 How did Better Mechanic infiltrate my computer?